Skip to content

 If a domain controller that holds one or more of the five

-FSMO roles becomes permanently unavailable, you’ll ultimately need to
+FSMO roles becomes permanently unavailable, youll ultimately need to

 seize the roles to another domain controller.
 Seizing FSMO roles is not a